Reading Time: 3 Minutes

-The Residential Tenancies Amendment Bill No 2 was passed last August, bringing with it a small but significant change giving the Tenancy Tribunal jurisdiction to make rulings on any premises used as a place of residence, including unlawful dwellings.
+The Residential Tenancies Amendment Bill No 2 was passed in August 2019, bringing with it a small but significant change giving the Tenancy Tribunal jurisdiction to make rulings on any premises used as a place of residence, including unlawful dwellings.

 Sleepouts, converted garages and any other additional dwellings on land without a separate title fall into this category.
 Many landlords have extra dwellings such of these on their properties, posing an interesting question – can a landlord contract out of the RTA and rent out a separate dwelling that is on a title with another property?
 According to a recent landmark case, the answer appears to be no.

 Lobarinas v Zhan

 The recent Tenancy Tribunal case of Lobarinas (Tenant) v Zhan (Landlord) teaches us many lessons.

 When Ms Zhan rented out a separate dwelling that was attached to the dwelling she lived in to Mr Lobarinas, she did so on a House Sharing Agreement, in an attempt to contract out of the RTA.
 Zhan collected a bond but failed to lodge it with Tenancy Services.
 When she wanted Lobarinas to move out so her daughter could come to stay she gave Zhan 42 days’ notice to vacate, but Mr Lobarinas argued that he was, in fact, a tenant and that the notice given was incorrect.

 Zhan argued to the Tribunal that Lobarinas was not a tenant but a flatmate.
 The adjudicator disagreed.
 Lobarinas was, in fact, a tenant and not a flatmate.
 Lobarinas was living in a dwelling separate to the main dwelling and had no access to the facilities of the main dwelling.
 As the facilities were not shared there were therefore two dwellings on the site.